mattbrictson/capistrano-mb/README.md

 entire setup of a bare Ubuntu 12.04 server, all the way to a fully configured and running Rails app on top up Unicorn, Nginx, rbenv, and PostgreSQL.

-Of course, if you want full control, you can also run tasks individually.
+Of course, if you want full control, feel free to fork this project and make it your own.

 ### Deploying to a new server from scratch

-These steps assume you have loaded the full set of capistrano-fiftyfive recipes in your deploy.rb, including `:autorun => true`.
+These steps assume you have loaded the full set of capistrano-fiftyfive recipes in your Capfile.

 1. Provision an Ubuntu 12.04 VPS at your hosting provider of choice.
+2. Install your public SSH key for the root user.
-2. SSH into that VPS as root and run `aptitude update && aptitude safe-upgrade`
+3. SSH into that VPS as root and run `aptitude update && aptitude safe-upgrade` to ensure your server has the latest packages.
-3. Create the admin group: `groupadd admin`
-4. Create a deployer user in that group: `adduser deployer --ingroup admin`
-6. If you have an SSL key and certificate prepared, install them in `/etc/ssl`.
-Otherwise, you can run `cap fiftyfive:ssl:generate_self_signed_crt` to quickly create a temporary self-signed one.
-7. Now, from your Rails project on your local machine, fire off these commands.
-These will install various packages, compile Ruby, set up the database, and deploy your app.

-        cap deploy:install
+4. Repeat steps 1 and 2 for all the servers in your cluster, if you are using a multi-server setup (e.g. separate web, app, and database servers).
+5. Let capistrano-fiftyfive take it from here:

-        cap deploy:setup
+        cap provision
-        cap deploy:cold
+        cap deploy

 ### Running individual tasks